RetroReversing/retroReversing/pages/ps2/EEStaticLibraries.md

   - name: Static Libraries (*.A) for Playstation 2 Emotion Engine
     url: #
 recommend: ps2
+editlink: /ps2/EEStaticLibraries.md
 ---
+This post will cover the programming libraries that were provided by the Official PS2 SDK for the Emotion Engine (the main processor for the PS2).

 ## Main Emotion Engine SDK libraries
+These are the essential libraries that games could not function without:

 Name | Description
 --- | ---